 Governing body - must make arrangements to support pupils with medical conditions in school, including making sure that a policy for supporting pupils with medical conditions in school is developed and implemented.
 They should ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life.
-Governing bodies should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions.
-They should also ensure that any members of Academy staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.
+Governing bodies should ensure that sufficient staff have received suitable training wherever possible and practical and are competent before they take on responsibility to support children with medical conditions.
+They should also ensure that any members of Academy staff who provide support to pupils with medical conditions are able to access information and other teachingsupport materials as needed.